The Branches 'Stepping Stones' house: Retrofitting a Victorian HMO for low energy bills and better living

 Here we look at the challenges we faced with the project – and three key elements that helped us to overcome them.

-About Branches and the Stepping Stone accommodation project
+About Branches and the Stepping Stones accommodation project

 Branches is a hostel run by Waltham Forest Churches Night Shelter, a registered charity that provides hostel accommodation to homeless people in Walthamstow and the surrounding boroughs.